compthinking/compthinkblog/_posts/2021-01-05-Self-Driving-Edge-Cases.md

 This is the front of my car after driving for about 20 minutes on the road in average weather conditions on the 401 between Toronto and Waterloo in December 2020.

+The sludge is so thick you can't even easily scrape it off with your finger, so tiny little wipers won't work, *no matter how cute they are*.

 This was not an uncommon storm.
 The weather was perfect for sticky sleet (that's a kind of very wet snow for you **California dwellers**).